 Walking across the border was a breeze – we just walked through the white iron revolving gate and just like that we were in Mexico!
-We didn’t have to show our passport or any ID at all walking into Mexico, but we were sure to bring our passports (you need to show it) in order to return to the USA later that day.
+We didn’t have to show our passports or any ID at all walking into Mexico, but we were sure to bring our passports (you need to show them) in order to return to the USA later that day.
 With the Covid-19 pandemic still going on the border closes at 3pm Arizona time so we had to make sure we were back in the States by then.
 We were always in line by about 1:30 at the latest.

 Is it safe?

 Constant news reports, particularly in the U.S., give the impression that the drug war has rendered most of Mexico unsafe.
-In fact, out of 2,500 municipalities (counties) fewer than 5% have been affected by the drug war, and the U.S. advisory has stated that, apart from Acapulco, all Mexico’s major tourist destination are safe.
+In fact, out of 2,500 municipalities (counties) fewer than 5% have been affected by the drug war, and the U.S. advisory has stated that, apart from Acapulco, all of Mexico’s major tourist destinations are safe.

-Most border towns are generally safe, including Los Algodones, providing you don’t go looking for trouble, particularly at night.
+Most border towns are generally safe, including Los Algodones, provided you don’t go looking for trouble, particularly at night.
 Thousands of dental patients travel to the border towns every year and experience no problems, and some towns, such as Los Algodones have reported no trouble at all.